-Ending a marriage is never easy.
+Ending a marriage/civil partnership is never easy.
 Indeed, for both parties involved, it is often a stressful and emotional time.
-While divorce is the most common way to end a marriage, annulment is another option open to some couples in the UK.
-Just like a divorce, an annulment legally ends a marriage.
-If you are considering ending a marriage and want to understand your options better, then carry on reading.
-Here, Graysons’ team of divorce solicitors in Sheffield & Chesterfield explain what an annulment is and how it is different to divorce.
+While divorce/dissolution is the most common way to end a marriage/civil partnership, annulment is another option open to some couples in the UK.
+Just like a divorce/dissolution, an annulment legally ends a marriage/civil partnership.
+If you are considering ending a marriage/civil partnership and want to understand your options better, then carry on reading.
+Here, Graysons’ team of divorce/dissolution solicitors in Sheffield, Chesterfield and Hathersage explain what an annulment is and how it is different to divorce/dissolution.

 What is an annulment in the UK?